All Britain Anti-Poll Tax Federation: Mass non-payment campaign

 The Fed argued for a mass campaign of non-payment of the poll tax, as had been adopted at its founding conference.
-This view was opposed by some Labour MPs such as Harry Barnes but was supported by groups such as the militant (socialist party) the Socialist Workers Party.
+This view was opposed by some Labour MPs such as Harry Barnes but was supported by groups such as the Militant (part of which later became the Socialist Party) the Socialist Workers Party.
 Eventually, up to 18 million people refused to pay the tax.

 The committee called a demonstration in London for 31 March 1990.
 Three days before the event, organisers realised the march would be larger than 60,000 (the capacity of Trafalgar Square) and asked permission from the MPS and the Department of the Environment to divert the march to Hyde Park.
 The request was denied.

 Demonstrations

 The first demonstrations organised by the Fed were the 200,000 strong demonstration in London, parts of which turned into the Poll Tax Riots, and a simultaneous 50,000 strong demonstration in Glasgow on 31 March 1990.
 Federation leaders Tommy Sheridan and Steve Nally criticised the participants of the riot, and were said to promise to "name names".
 However, Militant claimed that this was "totally false" and criticised those such as Roy Hattersley who had called for punishment of those involved.

 They also organised a 50,000 strong march in London the following year on 23 March 1991.